humans are the problem, but we are also the solution.

 Keep on truckin’ or… bicycling, as they say.

 You’re probably thinking, okay so all this plastic stuff is great, but it’s definitely not the only thing that is destroying the Earth.
 (If you’re not thinking that, no worries, we’re talking about it now).
-There are a gagillion other things besides disposable stuff that are damaging our planet.
+There are a gagillion other things besides disposables that are damaging our planet.
 One things that often comes to mind is transportation.
 Cars, planes, boats, trains…. for the most part, they all emit exhaust, filled with hazardous greenhouse gases like carbon dioxide, nitrogen, carbon monoxide, and water vapor.
 How do we combat this?
-Take public transportation, bike, walk, carpool.
+Choose to take public transportation, bike, walk, or carpool.
 Try to convince those around you to purchase an electric or hybrid vehicle.
 The transportation industry is extremely hard to avoid, but there are certainly ways to improve and mitigate our emissions.
 Learn how to offset your emissions while flying, or even consider some airlines that are pledging to remove some or all of their single-use plastic items.